-And then I hear: “I think we should move here, Dad.”
+“I think we should move here, Dad.”

-I can’t hear the father’s response, but I sense it in the reflection of his wife’s face as she approaches them.
-She is beautiful, but sad, hollowed even.
-She smiles wistfully at her husband and brushes her hand against his cheek while he leans over to kiss his tall son on the forehead.
+I don’t hear the father’s reply, but I sense it in his wife’s face as she approaches him.
+She is beautiful, but her cheeks look hollowed.
+She attempts a smile and then brushes her hand against her husband’s cheek while he leans over to kiss his son on the forehead.

 From behind, a small girl with long brown curls wraps her arms around her father’s waist and rests her head against his back.

 As the family limps away with their drinks, I brush tears from my cheek.